NuGet/docs.microsoft.com-nuget/docs/Guides/Create-UWP-Controls.md

 > [!Note]
 > The TPV `\lib\uap10.0` and `\lib\uap`  will continue to work, but there’s no TPMinV check and the package can be consumed by a UWP project irrespective of its TPMinV.
 > This feature currently works only for PackageReference-based UWP projects.
-To continue to support project.json-based UWP projects, include your controls under the `\lib\uap10.0` folder as well.
+To continue to support `project.json` based UWP projects, include your controls under the `\lib\uap10.0` folder as well.

 ## Build-time TPMinV check for project.json/packages.config based UWP projects

-The install-time TPMinV check is not supported for UWP projects using project.json or packages.config.
+The install-time TPMinV check is not supported for UWP projects using `project.json` or `packages.config`.
 Instead, you can author a build target that performs this check at project build time.

 For example, let’s say you’ve set the TPMinV for you controls package to Windows 10 Anniversary Edition (10.0; Build 14393), so you want to ensure that the package is consumed only by UWP projects that match that lower bound.
-To allow your package to be consumed by project.json-based UWP projects, you must package your controls with the following folder names:
+To allow your package to be consumed by `project.json` based UWP projects, you must package your controls with the following folder names:

 ```
 \lib\uap10.0\*
 \ref\uap10.0\*
 ```

-To enforce the appropriate TPMinV check, create an [MSBuild targets file](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-targets) and package it under the build folder:
+To enforce the appropriate TPMinV check, create an [MSBuild targets file](https://docs.microsoft.com/visualstudio/msbuild/msbuild-targets) and package it under the build folder:

 ```
 \build